What do you think of when you hear “artificial intelligence” or AI?

 You already know this, but I have to say it anyway.

 We’re in the era of hyper-connected customers, where personalization will tip the scales in certain business’ directions.
-An important part of ensuring this personalized experience happens through social listening.
+An important part of ensuring this personalized experience happens through social listening, or online conversation research.
 Social listening gives you an “in the moment” understanding of your customers and brand as it exists “in the wild.”
 You can be a fly on the wall to any conversation happening around you about whatever you’re selling.

 This is all well and good, but given the vastness of the social media world, it’s impossible for lone analysts to compute by hand, comprehend all of the conversations happening, and generate meaningful insights in the short turnaround time required by our ever-connected world.
 That is unless you literally have an analyst army of Risk proportions to do your bidding.

 “The growth of AI, machine learning, and deep learning technology addresses this challenge [of needing quick insights in order to personalize] head-on.
 This can allow marketers to take personalization to a whole new level—using data as the voice of the customer—so you can match and tailor digital experiences to customer journeys.
 Deep learning technology provides more personal and accurate data points, enabling more accurate personalization recommendations.”